sidekiq/sidekiq/README.md

 - Redis: 4.0+
 - Ruby: MRI 2.5+ or JRuby 9.2+.

-Sidekiq 6.0 supports Rails 5.0+ but does not require it.
+Sidekiq 6.0 supports Rails 5.0+ but you can also use it without Rails in any Ruby application.

 Installation